 - Be motivated enough to follow a lengthy recovery and training process.

 The health and viability of residual musculature and nerves should be assessed.
-Brachial plexopathy is a contraindication for TMR, as healthy nerves and muscles are necessary for robust reinnervation.
+Brachial plexopathy is a contraindication for TMSKR, as healthy nerves and muscles are necessary for robust reinnervation.
 In addition, the examination should evaluate:

 - Proximal injury to shoulder complex—common in traumatic amputation.

 - Impairments to the sound limb, which may be exacerbated due to overuse injuries.